 The pricing wasn’t readily available on the Cocospy website and I had to contact customer support for pricing.
-This isn’t usually the case when reviewing spy apps, so hopefully, this is rectified soon.
+This isn’t usually the case when reviewing spy apps, so hopefully, this will be rectified soon.

 There are three subscription plans available for a Cocospy account and the prices are as follows: